BIGJRA/BIGJRA.github.io/reborn.md

 Anyways, if you haven't explored Pyrous yet now you'll have to, so follow the directions in the above Pyrous section if you'd like.
 If you have, you just have to make it back up to the peak using the straightforward path, beating grunts as you go.

 Once you reach the peak, it's time for that battle I was talking about.

+**In order to access the exclusive postgame route, you need to win this battle.**

 Meteor Leader Solaris (2x Full Heal).
 Field: Super-heated Field
 - Garchomp, Lv.
 75, @Leftovers, Ability: Rough Skin, Adamant Nature, IVs: 31